-For Instagram, since the social media posts’ captions don’t accommodate clickable links, you can have the link in your bio.
-Alternatively, use a platform like Linktree, where you can add all your affiliate links, as shown below.
+For Instagram and TikTok, since the social media posts’ captions don’t accommodate clickable links, you can have the link in your bio.
+Alternatively, add a personalized discount code or use a platform like Linktree, where you can add all your affiliate links, as shown below.

 For Instagram stories, you can use the link sticker, then save the post on highlights for easier accessibility by your social media followers.

 On Pinterest, you can create themed boards and add pins containing your affiliate links.
 To help people find them more easily, you can add relevant keywords, optimize your pins, and even promote them with paid ads.

 However, use the right social platform to promote an affiliate link.
 Different social media platforms have different audiences and content styles.
 So choose a platform(s) that align with your brand and the products you are promoting.